 Lois also was the first female president nationally of the Muscular Dystrophy Association, serving for more than 40 years as an influential volunteer with the association.
 Her numerous civic contributions include service as a trustee on the S.C.
 Museum Commission, president of the West Foundation (a scholarship program named for Gov. West) and a volunteer with both the Cub Scouts and the Girl Scouts.
 Lois started a horticulture and floriculture program at Midlands Center, a facility in Columbia that serves adults with mental retardation.

 Lois' belief in education and her love for Winthrop led eventually to determined efforts by both Lois and John West to support the transformation of Winthrop to a coeducational institution in the early 1970s.
-Their actions were one more reflection of a devotion to education as a top priority for all South Carolinians and a pillar of the university’s transformation from a woman’s college to a comprehensive teaching university that offers national accreditation for all eligible programs.
+Their actions were one more reflection of a devotion to education as a top priority for all South Carolinians and a pillar of the university’s transformation from a woman’s college to a comprehensive teaching university that offers national-caliber academic programs.